ibNez/Arcane-Realms/docs/mage-skills.md

 - **Scaling:** All abilities scale with INT to maintain relevance

 ## Open Questions
-- Do critical hits apply to spells, and if so, what's the base critical chance?
 - Should mana regeneration be affected by casting spells or taking damage?
 - How should spell interruption work for channeled abilities like Arcane Missiles?
 - Should there be spell resistance mechanics for certain enemies?